Our Forensic Genetic Genealogist (FGG) Certificate Training Program

-If you are not interested in immediate or eventual certification as a National Genetic Genealogist (NCGG) you may be interested in one of our Industry Specific Core Programs shown below.
+If you are not interested in immediate or eventual certification as a Forensic Genetic Genealogist you may be interested in one of our Industry Specific Core Programs shown below.
 These are in the areas of Biological Family searches and Law Enforcement casework.

 Your Instructor: Christine Burke